 18. CHECK-IN AND CHECK-OUT

 Upon moving into the assigned room, the student should complete, sign and turn in a Room Condition Report within 24 hours, which will be an accurate and complete record of the contents and condition of the room.
-When vacating the room, student must schedule a check out with a Resident Assistant (RA), make sure their room is clean, and turn in their room and mail keys.
+When vacating the room, student must schedule a check out with a Resident Assistant (RA), make sure their room is clean, and turn in their mail key.
 The Check-Out Form, Room Condition Report, plus a room inspection by the RA, will serve as the basis for check-out charges or refunds as appropriate.
 If you are registered in only late-start classes you may check-in to the Residence Halls beginning the Thursday prior to the first day of class.

 19. ROOM ENTRY AND MAINTENANCE OF PREMISES